itajaja/BreadApi/README.md

 - `SetCurrentUser`

 Refer to the guide `OEEBREADENG.chm` for the documentation for these methods.
-Custom Methods defined by each API for now are not supported, but they probably be in the future.
+Custom Methods defined by each API for now are not supported, but they probably will be in the future.